What Is a Film Fixer? The Complete Guide to Production Fixers

 How Production Fixers Solve the Problems That Would Otherwise Stall a Shoot

 The value of a fixer becomes clearest through concrete scenarios.
-Here are three anonymised examples from Croatian productions that illustrate what a production fixer brings to an international shoot.
+Here are three anonymised examples from Croatian shoots that illustrate what a production fixer brings to a global shoot.

-• Island commercial: coordinating marine transport, generator logistics, and weather contingencies for a luxury brand shoot on a Dalmatian island
+- Island commercial: setting up marine transport, power packs logistics, and weather spares for a luxury brand shoot on a Dalmatian island

 The Dubrovnik Period Drama

-A European production company needed three days of exterior filming inside Dubrovnik's Old Town for a period drama.
-The creative required clean, tourist-free medieval streets — a significant ask in a city that receives thousands of cruise ship visitors daily during high season.
-Our fixer coordinated with the Dubrovnik Film Office to secure filming windows in the early morning hours before the cruise passengers arrived, arranged temporary street closures with the city authorities, sourced period-appropriate set dressing from a Croatian art department network, and negotiated with the Old Town residents' association to manage noise and access during filming.
+A European production firm needed three days of exterior filming inside Dubrovnik's Old Town for a period drama.
+The creative needed clean, tourist-free medieval streets — a major ask in a city that receives thousands of cruise ship visitors daily during high season.
+Our fixer set up with the Dubrovnik Film Office to secure filming windows in the early morning hours before the cruise passengers arrived, arranged short-term street closures with the city authorities, sourced period-appropriate set dressing from a Croatian art department network, and negotiated with the Old Town residents' association to manage noise and access during filming.
 When the second day's schedule was threatened by an unexpected morning cruise arrival that shifted the tourist window, the fixer had already pre-arranged a backup schedule with a later afternoon block, preserving the day's work.
-The production wrapped on time, and the director later noted that the Dubrovnik Film Office's professionalism — cultivated through years of managing productions from Game of Thrones onwards — made the process smoother than expected, but only because the fixer knew how to engage with that office correctly.
+The production wrapped on time, and the director later noted that the Dubrovnik Film Office's professionalism — cultivated through years of managing shoots from Game of Thrones onwards — made the process smoother than expected.
+But only because the fixer knew how to engage with that office correctly.

 The Island Luxury Commercial

 A global fashion house planned a two-day commercial shoot on one of Croatia's smaller Dalmatian islands — visually spectacular but logistically demanding.
-The island had no film infrastructure, limited power supply, and ferry service that ran only twice daily in the shoulder season.
-Our fixer arranged private boat charter for crew and equipment transport, sourced a generator capable of supporting the lighting package, coordinated with the island's small municipal authority for location access, and built a contingency plan for weather delays that included an alternative mainland coastal location near Split.
+The island had no film infrastructure, tight power supply, and ferry service that ran only twice daily in the shoulder season.
+Our fixer arranged private boat charter for crew and gear transport, sourced a power packs set to supporting the lighting package, set up with the island's small city authority for location access, and built a backup plan for weather delays that had an alternative mainland coastal location near Split.
 When rough seas on the morning of the first shoot day made the boat crossing inadvisable, the fixer activated the mainland backup within two hours.
-The crew filmed the exterior sequences at the backup location that day, crossed to the island the following morning when conditions improved, and completed the remaining setups.
+The crew filmed the exterior sequences at the backup location that day, crossed to the island the following morning when conditions improved, and completed the left setups.
 The production lost zero shooting time.
 The client's producer commented that without local marine and weather expertise, the shoot would have been delayed by at least a full day — a cost that would have exceeded the fixer's fee several times over.

 The Multi-City Television Series

-A streaming platform commissioned a travel-based series that required filming across Zagreb, Split, and the Istrian peninsula within a twelve-day window.
-Each city involved different permit authorities, different crew availability, and different logistical profiles — Zagreb is a continental European capital with straightforward urban filming logistics, Split combines a living ancient palace with a modern city centre, and Istria's appeal lies in its rural hilltop villages and coastal towns spread across a wide area.
-Our fixer submitted permit applications to all three city authorities simultaneously, assembled a core crew that could travel between locations with supplementary local hires in each city, arranged an equipment package that moved with the unit in a dedicated truck, and built a schedule that accounted for the travel distances and the specific access windows each location required.
+A streaming sites commissioned a travel-based series that needed filming across Zagreb, Split, and the Istrian peninsula within a twelve-day window.
+Each city involved different permit authorities, different crew availability, and different logistical profiles.
+Zagreb is a continental European capital with straightforward urban filming logistics, Split combines a living ancient palace with a modern city centre, and Istria's appeal lies in its rural hilltop villages and coastal towns spread across a wide area.
+Our fixer submitted permit applications to all three city authorities at once, assembled a core crew that could travel between locations with supplementary local hires in each city, arranged a gear package that moved with the unit in a dedicated truck, and built a schedule that accounted for the travel distances and the specific access windows each location needed.
 When the Zagreb shoot ran a half-day over schedule due to weather, the fixer rearranged the Split permits to accommodate a shifted arrival date — a change that would have taken the foreign production team days to negotiate independently but which the fixer resolved with a single call to a contact at the Split film office.
 The series completed on schedule and within budget.

 ACT 08